USCbiostats/PM516/docs/week4.md

 🎥 [Biologist Talks to A Statistician](https://www.youtube.com/watch?v=Hz1fyhVOjr4) (4 minutes)<br />

-1. Think back to the discussion from Week 1 on communication breakdowns.
-What are some techniques you can think of that would help reduce the misunderstanding between the statistician and researcher in this interaction?
+&#x27A4; What specific communication behaviors would have improved this meeting?

 🎥 [Stereotypical Views of Statisticians](https://www.youtube.com/watch?v=dx_W1Azvpf8/) (4 minutes)<br />

-1. Do you think the statistician’s anecdote about her mistake was an effective way to communicate with the researcher?
+&#x27A4; Do you think the statistician’s anecdote about her mistake was an effective way to communicate with the researcher?
 Why or why not?

-#### Supplemental Readings

-📖 Textbook Chapter 4.1 - 4.4

 ### In Class

 In this week's class, we will perform practice consultations in groups.
+During the consultation, aim to clarify:

+* Study objective
+* Outcome definition
+* Exposure definition
+* Sample size
+* Data collection process
+* Timeline
+* Feasibility constraints

 ### Reflection

-*What information was freely provided by the investigator, and what information did you need to specifically ask about?
-In retrospect, is there anything additional you feel you should have asked in the consultation today?*
+*Which questions are you glad you asked today?
+What could have gone wrong if you hadn't asked those questions?*